Our Departments

 In this semester-long elective, students continue to deepen their understanding of multiple dance disciplines, styles, and forms.
 Dancers will also study dance from different eras, cultures, and genres, in order to gain a greater understanding of dance in the world today.
 Students will also perform choreographed pieces for various events for the Castilleja community.
 (S1: VPA Holiday Showcase / S2: Dance Production).
 Prerequisite: Dance Workshop I and II.
 This course may be repeated for credit.

 This semester-long elective builds upon vocal fundamentals introduced in Vocal Music Workshop I & II.
 Repertoire will expand to include four-part harmony and a cappella music.
 In addition to the vocal performance assignments and activities, students will learn skills intended to provide vocalists with greater independent musicianship skills.
 Activities will be assigned according to each student’s individual skill level and prior experience.
-One mandatory evening performance and dress rehearsal will be required each semester, yet several performance opportunities both in and out of school will be offered.
+One mandatory evening performance and dress rehearsal will be required each semester, and several performance opportunities both in and out of school will be offered.
 Students may enter the course in any semester (fall or spring) and the course may be repeated for credit.
 Prerequisite: successful completion of Vocal Music Workshop II.
-This course may be repeated for credit.

 A course for students curious about acting and theatre (as well as those who have studied it before), Theatre I is designed to develop the ability to play dramatic action honestly and believably, using realistic, naturalistic, and expressionistic material as well as self-scripted autobiographical writing.
 Course work includes exercises and improvisations exploring awareness, relaxation, observation, the senses, and emotional life, while gaining greater physical and vocal agility as they study (and perform from) a variety of play texts.
 A diverse set of acting techniques and approaches to finding believability, spontaneity, and repeatability will be explored throughout the semester as the framework for building technique.
 The objective is for students to deepen their creativity, experience greater freedom of expression, and gain confidence in trusting their unique voice and perspective on stage and off.
 No previous theatre experience is necessary; students may enroll in this course in the fall semester only.

-Advanced Theatre course is an introductory course in directing for the stage.
+Fundamentals of Directing is an introductory course in directing for the stage.
 It is designed for students interested in pursuing Acting or Directing and focuses on the role and function of the Director in contemporary theatre.
-This process-oriented course focuses on scene study, staging, and blocking; such as composition, picturization, movement, gesture; and helping actors make strong actable choices on stage.
-Directors will learn to communicate effectively with actors, while bringing their unique point of view to the work as they learn how to develop a Director’s Vision.
-Actors will get the opportunity to perform in multiple scenes with different Directors, gaining an appreciation for the relationship between Director and Actor in the rehearsal process, as well as the different working styles of Directors.
+This process-oriented course focuses on scene study and staging, including composition, picturization, movement, gesture, and guiding actors to make strong, actionable choices on stage.
+Directors will learn to communicate effectively with actors while bringing their unique point of view to the work as they learn how to develop a Director’s Vision.
+Actors will have the opportunity to perform in multiple scenes with different Directors, gaining an appreciation for the relationship between Directors and Actors in the rehearsal process, as well as for the different working styles of Directors.
 Prerequisite: successful completion of Theatre II.
-This course may be repeated for credit.
 Students may enroll in this course in the fall semester only.

-Advanced Theatre is designed for students interested in pursuing Acting or Directing, as well as gaining more experience creating theatre.
-This process-oriented course explores the fundamentals of directing while investigating the social relevance and historical significance of more stylized and complex plays, such as Moliere’s Tartuffe and Sophie Treadwells’ Machinal.
-Directors will play with a variety of approaches to working with actors as they build their skills, learn to communicate with actors, and create compelling visual moments on stage through theatrical techniques.
+Directing and Production is designed for students interested in pursuing Acting or Directing, as well as gaining more experience creating theatre.
+This process-oriented course explores the fundamentals of directing while investigating the social relevance and historical significance of more stylized and complex plays, such as Moliere’s Tartuffe and Sophie Treadwell’s Machinal.
+Directors will explore a variety of approaches to working with actors as they build their skills, learn to communicate with actors, and create compelling visual moments on stage through theatrical techniques.
 The last part of this course will cover the theatrical creative process as students will select a short One Act play to transform from the page and onto the stage.
 As a culmination of their work, all directing students will showcase their work in the Spring student-directed One Acts.
 Prerequisite: successful completion of Theatre II.
 Students may enroll in this course in the spring semester only.

 Ceramic Design I is an introduction to the making of ceramics and the understanding of the historical and cultural context of this medium.
 Through a series of shorter projects, students learn to design creatively and develop ideas around a variety of themes.
 Students use a “loose” design thinking process to explore different design solutions and build prototypes to help with three-dimensional understanding.
 A combination of different hand building and decorative techniques will be employed and we also explore different types of clay.
 No previous ceramics experience is necessary; students may enroll in this course in either fall or spring semester.